-Other challenges transpired after graduation when Faye provided counselling, risk assessments, and crisis intervention to federal correctional institutions.
+Other challenges transpired after graduation when Faye provided counselling, clinical supervision, risk assessments, and crisis intervention to federal correctional institutions and community facilities.
 Later, she trained staff regionally and nationally about mental health issues.
-Professional development involved certification in Fine Art Techniques, Expressive Play Therapy, Expressive Arts Therapy, Music Integrated Therapy, and as a Canfield Trainer.
+Professional development include the following certificates: Fine Art Techniques, Expressive Play Therapy, Expressive Arts Therapy, Music Integrated Therapy, Canfield Trainer, and Integrate Life-Coaching into your Counselling Practice.
 Additionally, Faye completed an intensive workshop in Filial Therapy (strengthening families).

 Explorations and adventures in nature have been a lifelong pursuit, including hiking or snowshoeing in the mountains, canoeing rivers and lakes, and exploring the temperate rainforests, ocean, or dessert-like landscapes.

 When Faye is not enjoying the great outdoors, she is exploring other activities, such as writing, music, and the visual arts.
 Like being in nature, Faye believes the arts heal and keep her healthy.
 Faye was an Expressive Arts Therapy instructor at a community college.
-Now, she is planning on using the arts and sciences in her mental health practice which is opening in September, 2022.
+Now, she uses the arts and sciences in her mental health practice.

 Although Faye loves to work hard and play hard…at times it is all rather exhausting.
 She appreciates the support of her best friend, two amazing daughters, an adventurous son-in-law, and five mesmerizing grandchildren.